Housty/resume-project/README.md

 ## Acknowledgments
 Code Institute for the training and guidance

 Stack community for assistance and experience to my project

+Font Awesome for the icons used within the site

 ### Enjoy the site